 Pie tins (and bread tins, for that matter) didn’t come along until the 1700s.
 Before then, pies were rectangular.
 You spread out your dough in a long, rectangular shape and pressed the sides up to make thick, sturdy edges to hold the filling in.
 Old recipes referred to this as making a “coffyn of paste.”
-The concept of round pies appears to have originated with the colonists in America, and may well have started with someone deciding to try baking a pie in a cast-iron skillet.
+The concept of round pies appears to have originated with the colonists in America, and may well have started with someone deciding to try baking a pie in a round cast-iron skillet.

 Olive Cromwell banned mincemeat pies.